dirko/dirko.github.io/_posts/2021-01-06-rewrite-systems.md

  The previous function allowed outer terms to be equal or larger if the inner terms were larger.
 - A constant function.

-These conditions define a whole set of possible functions that can be used as termination functions.
+These conditions define a whole range of possible functions that can be used as termination functions.

 Now we use these functions to define a *path ordering*:
 Let $$\tau_0 \dots \tau_k$$ each be a (possibly different) termination function.